walkerang/forking/_recipes/gulash.md

 ---

-It can be served with bread (especially rye), pasta, or potatoes.
+It can be served with bread (especially dark rye), pasta, or potatoes, even rice (brown or other).